jugrajn/teamprofile-generator/README.md

   * Application begins with questions for the role of Manager, where user provides information on name, id, email, and office number.

-  * A choice is given to add a type of employee: Intern, or Engineer, where similar information if requested as well as GitHub username for the Engineer and where the employee went to School for the Intern.
+  * A choice is given to add a type of employee: Intern, or Engineer; similar information is requested as well as GitHub username for Engineer and where the employee went to school for the Intern.

   * An option is given to add more employees or end the application.
-If no more employees are added then an HTML page is generatored displaying all the Employees with their titles and information.
+If no more employees are added then an HTML page is generated displaying all the employees with their titles and information.

   ## Table of Contents